Silk Way West Airlines: Events and developments

 On April 28, 2021, Silk Way West Airlines signed a strategic fleet expansion agreement with Boeing for five Boeing 777 Freighters.
-Two more Boeing 747-400F were received in March 2022.
-On 28 June 2022, Silkway West also signed an agreement with Airbus for 2 Airbus A350 freighter aircraft, with an expected entry into service in 2027.
+Two more Boeing 747-400F aircraft were received in March 2022.
+On 28 June 2022, Silkway West also signed an agreement with Airbus for 2 Airbus A350F aircraft, with an expected entry into service in 2027.
 The aircraft will be registered in Bermuda.